SergeyMi37/Multi-Line-Command-Editor/README.md

 # Terminal-Multi-Line-Option
-Add Multi Line Terminal Option
+Add Terminal Multi-Line Terminal Option For IRIS and Caché
 IRIS and Caché have just single command lines in terminal available

 This Command extension enables execution of Multi Line Commands from Terminal prompt.